Chlumsky/msdfgen/README.md

 Additionaly, there is the [main.cpp](main.cpp), which wraps the functionality into a comprehensive standalone console program.
-To start using the program immediately, a Windows binary of this program, [msdfgen.exe](msdfgen.exe), is available in the root directory.
+To start using the program immediately, there is a Windows binary available for download in the "Releases" section.

 ## Console commands